mendableai/rag-arena/README.md

 - **Description:** Dynamically selects and uses different retrievers based on user input to fetch relevant documents.
 - **Key Features:**
   - **Rate Limiting:** Implements rate limiting to manage the load and ensure fair usage.
-  - **Document Retrieval:** Retrieves documents that are most relevant to the user's query.
+  - **Document RAG:** Retrieves documents that are most relevant to the user's query.
   - **OpenAI Integration:** Interacts with OpenAI's API to enhance chat completions, powered by SupabaseVectorStore for document matching.

 ### Voting System